AnkitKerketta2021/sql_practice_app/README.md

 ### This App is used to practice SQL using MCQ.

-### Currently only Basic to medium questions are available in this version in later version Advance Questions will be added.
+### Currently only Basic to medium questions are available in this version in later versions Advanced Questions will be added.